patricktgriffin/TIME-Seq/README.md

 This R script uses the provided info and the sample sheet and writes 1 script for each sample in the pool.

 In addition to mapping, processing, and methylation calling (Bismark), the script written by “writeScripts_analyzeTimeSeq.R” also collects and print sample processing stats and overlap with target loci (provided as a .bed file).

+For any help or questions please contact ptgriffin {at} g.harvard.edu